 In 2019, Ariadne, in collaboration with HRFN and PAWHR set up a funders advisory committee and embarked on a journey to identify guiding principles for human rights grantmaking.
 For us, this journey meant that we had to be introspective and honest with ourselves about what it means to be bold and just in the field of philanthropy.
-We are pleased to launch these Human Rights Grantmaking Principles (auf Deutsch, en Français, en Español) which reflect the contributions of approximately 300 human rights contributors including funders and activists from over 40 countries.
+We are pleased to launch these Human Rights Grantmaking Principles (auf Deutsch, en Français, in Italiano, en Español) which reflect the contributions of approximately 300 human rights contributors including funders and activists from over 40 countries.

 Without a doubt, we currently face considerable challenges to protecting and advancing human rights, and ensuring that human rights laws and frameworks are relevant for people’s lived realities and our evolving political, social, economic, and cultural contexts.
 This, however, has not meant that the demand for human rights has declined – quite the opposite.